exyjerome/pact/README.md

 I'm considering if `state: {key: 1}` changes to `state: {key: '1'}` adding a warning in console, letting them know it changed from an `Int` to a `String`

+--

+I need to update patch/diff, then when comparing a tag, run patch/diff on the children and patch changes, the way it does it now _works_ kinda but isn't very pretty

 ### Navbar example

 ```js